Chinese artist Ai Weiwei faces new hurdles in tax case

-Ai, whose secretive 81-day detention this year sparked worldwide attention, has until Wednesday to lodge collateral that would allow him to contest a 15 million yuan ($2.4 million) fine for tax evasion, which he denies.
+Ai, whose secretive 81-day detention this year sparked worldwide attention, has until Wednesday to lodge collateral that would allow him to contest a 15 million yuan (1.5 million pounds) fine for tax evasion, which he denies.

 But the government is demanding he pay the 8.4 million yuan bond in cash straight into a tax bureau bank account, something his lawyer Pu Zhiqiang said lacked legal provision.
 The government is also refusing to accept Ai's mother's house as collateral, Pu added.